Easiest Ever Refrigerator Pickles

 Combine water, vinegar and seasoning mix in a medium saucepan and bring to a boil.

-Pour hot liquid over the cucumbers.
-Allow to cool to room temperature.
+Very carefully, pour the hot liquid over the cucumbers.
+Allow the hot mixture to cool to room temperature.

-I cheated and ate some the next day, and they were pretty yummy.
-You can refrigerate up to 3 months.
+I have to be honest.
+I cheated and ate some of the pickles the next day, and they were pretty yummy!
+They should stay good in the refrigerator for three months.

 - 14 cucumbers, medium